ToolJet/ToolJet/docs/docs/data-sources/custom-js.md

 title: Run JavaScript code
 ---

 You can write custom JavaScript code to interact with components and queries.
-To do that, you just need to create a new query and select **Run JavaScript Code** from the default datasources section.
+To do that, you just need to create a new query and select **Run JavaScript Code** from the default data sources section.

 <div style={{textAlign: 'center'}}>